Runaway Officials of 1851: Runaways

 Brigham Young tried to repair the breach between the community and the non-Mormon officials through a series of letters in late September.
 However, by this point the damage had been done.
-Harris, Brandenbury, and Brocchus concluded that they could not fulfill their assignments in Utah, and they feared for their physical safety.
+Harris, Brandebury, and Brocchus concluded that they could not fulfill their assignments in Utah, and they feared for their physical safety.
 The three men therefore left Utah for the east on September 28, 1851, less than three months after they had arrived in the Territory.
 The "Runaways" maintained possession of the $24,000 earmarked for the Territory and the territorial seal despite a lawsuit by Young to obtain them in the days before the officers left.